 No-go zones

-Coined in the 11th century to describe unloved patches of land outside of city walls, in the UK, the term ‘no-go area’ has come to refer to sections of land where people dare not tread.
-That may be because of conflict and political disputes or, increasingly, because of natural or man-made disasters.
+First coined in the UK in the 11th century to describe unloved patches of land outside of city walls, the term ‘no-go area’ has come to refer to places where people dare not tread.
+That may be because of conflict and political disputes or, increasingly, due to natural or man-made disasters.

 Read on to see a selection of the most unwelcoming forbidden zones on the planet, each imbued with a deep sense of foreboding…